opendcs/opendcs/docs/source/index.rst

 Documentation Outline
 ---------------------
-OpenDCS documentation is currently divided into three sections
+OpenDCS documentation is currently divided into three sections:

+#.
+Getting Started: Intended for new users
+#.
+Resources: Intended for intermediate users
+#.
+Developer Documention: Intended for advanced users or developers

+Previous versions of OpenDCS included PDFs documention.
+Content from those PDFs was migrated to the Developer Documentation section.

 .. toctree::
    :maxdepth: 1